 Meet Our Director: Steven Fine

-Steven Fine, the Dr. Pinkhos Churgin Professor of Jewish History, is a cultural historian, specializing in Jewish history in the Greco-Roman period.
-His work focuses mainly upon the literature of ancient Judaism, art and archaeology-- and the ways that modern scholars have interpreted Jewish antiquity.
+Steven Fine is the Dean Pinkhos Churgin Professor of Jewish History and founding Director of the Yeshiva University Center for Israel Studies.
+A cultural historian, Fine specializes in Jewish history in the Greco-Roman period.
+His work focuses mainly upon the literature of ancient Judaism, art and archaeology and the ways that modern scholars have interpreted Jewish antiquity.

-Dr. Fine’s blend of history, rabbinic literature, archaeology and art, together with deep engagement with historiography and contemporary culture, is expressed in a broad range of publications.
-The author of academic monographs, museum catalogs, more than 60 articles and even a book for children, Professor Fine’s most recent monograph, Art and Judaism in the Greco-Roman World: Toward a New Jewish Archaeology (Cambridge, 2005, revised edition 2010) received the 2009 Jordan Schnitzer Book Award of the Association for Jewish Studies.
-He is an editor of IMAGES: A Journal for the Study of Jewish Art and Visual Culture and section editor for Judaica of the Cambridge World History of Religious Architecture (forthcoming).
-Dr. Fine's Art, Archaeology and the History of Judaism in Roman Antiquity appeared with E. J. Brill in 2013,and a collection of his essays will be published by HaKibbutz Hameuchad Publishers in their prestigious Hillel Ben Hayyim series in Hebrew.
+Professor Fine’s most recent volume, The Menorah: From the Bible to Modern Israel was published by Harvard University Press in 2016.
+His Art and Judaism in the Greco-Roman World: Toward a New Jewish Archaeology received the 2009 Jordan Schnitzer Book Award of the Association for Jewish Studies.
+Fine is an editor of IMAGES: A Journal for the Study of Jewish Art and Visual Culture and section editor for Judaica of the Cambridge World History of Religious Architecture (forthcoming).
+His Art, History and the Historiography of Judaism in Roman Antiquity, a collection of essays reflecting his broad cultural interests, appeared in 2013 with EJ Brill.